tranhelen/tranhelen/_posts/2016-12-05-carvingalife.md

 	<br>– Alan Watts<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a></p>
 </blockquote>

-In the Western world we tend to equate who we are with what we do for a living.
+In the western world we tend to equate who we are with what we do for a living.
 This is fine but it's not exactly right for all of us.
-It implies we all have the same value-sets and that's far from the truth.
+It implies we all have the same value sets and that's far from the truth.

 A few months ago I went through the exercise of identifying my values.
-I was doing this in an effort to clarify my decision-making and life more intentionally.
+I was doing this in an effort to clarify my decision-making and live more intentionally.
 I wanted the life _I_ could carve, not someone else's.

 ## Defining your values

 Below are the questions I answered to understand my value-set.
 I did this using a piece of paper and a pen.
-I recommend you try the same:
+I recommend you try the same as it feels a little bit different than typing it out:

 **1. When have I felt happy, fulfilled, and proud of myself?**
 Ask yourself these questions: Who were you with?
 Why did you feel so happy?
-Was this related to anything else?
+Was this related to any other events?

 **2. When have I felt the most regretful?**
 What makes you so regretful about that memory?
 Who was involved?
 What did you fail at or succeed in?
 What could you have done better?